scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 ak.flatten(ak.Array([1, 2, 3, 4, 5]))
 ```

-`axis=0` is a valid option for [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html), but since there can't be any lists at this level, it only removes missing values.
+`axis=0` is a valid option for {func}`ak.flatten`, but since there can't be any lists at this level, it only removes missing values.

 ```{code-cell} ipython3
 ak.flatten(ak.Array([1, 2, 3, None, None, 4, 5]), axis=0)